NeuveAI/chromium/CHROMIUM_UI_ARCHITECTURE.md

    ios/chrome/browser/ui/new_tab_page_omnibox/
    ```

-## Directory Structure for New Client
+## Suggested Directory Structure for New Client (subjected to change on new PRDs)

 ```
 ios/neuve_chrome/                    # New app target